w3f/polkadot-wiki/docs/general/polkadot-v1.md

 balances transfers, staking, and governance, can be delegated to [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay-chain to provide shared security and interoperability.
-Blockspace is only accessible through slot auctions, but an auction winner has access to a "freighter of blocks" regardless it is needed or not.
+Blockspace is only accessible through auctions, but an auction winner has access to a "freighter of blocks" regardless it is needed or not.
 This creates high entry barriers and it can lead to waste of energy and resources.

 For more information about blockspace see [this interview](https://youtu.be/e1vISppPwe4) with Robert